sedostheatre/sedos.co.uk/input/events/titanic-pre-audition-workshop.md

 Secure your place at the workshop by signing up at [membership.sedos.co.uk](https://membership.sedos.co.uk/signup/111)

+**Update:** the Titanic workshop is now full but you can join the waiting list by emailing [titanic@sedos.co.uk](mailto:titanic@sedos.co.uk) - please note, attendance at the workshop is not a compulsory part of auditioning and does not affect whether we cast you or not.
+You will still be able to audition if there is not space for you to attend the workshop.

 **SHOW DATES**

 *Titanic* plays at the Bridewell Theatre from 22 November-2 December 2023.